In every business, especially new ones, quick and effective problem solving is a critical skill.

-Based on my own thirty years of experience in large and small business, and advisory roles with new businesses, I support their summary of the common pitfalls that many business leaders experience in facing the problem solving challenges in the marketplace today:
+Based on my own 30 years of experience in large and small business, and advisory roles with new businesses, I support their summary of the common pitfalls that many business leaders experience in facing the problem-solving challenges in the marketplace today:

 Rushing into analysis with a vague problem statement is a clear formula for long hours and frustrated customers.

-2. Asserting the answer based on bias, ego, or passion.
+2. Asserting an answer based on bias, ego, or passion.

 Asserting any solution without proper validation in this complex world is a recipe for disaster.
 No matter what your conviction or experience ("I've seen this before"), the stakes are too high to try to force an answer.

 In this age of instant and total communication, you can't fool customers.

 3. Failing to break the problem into component parts.

 Only by first finding all the cleaving points that allow you to dissect the problem will you likely find the most serious crux of the issue.

 Elizabeth Holmes never focused on how many false positive blood tests were sending people to the hospital or she might not have minimized the problem.